wp-plugins/jsl3-facebook-wall-feed/readme.txt

 = 1.3 =
 * Made the feed validate XHTML 1.0 Strict.
 * Made a cURL and allow_url_fopen check.
+* Feed will now use the same locale as WordPress.

 = 1.2 =
 * Added default.po file to support localization.